Pawan-rd-2005/Data-Analysis-dashbord/README.md

 Which DAX measures or calculations are likely used to build this dashboard?

 If you had to improve this dashboard, what one change would you suggest and why?

+**About the Author Pawan is the creator of this Sales Dashboard project in Power BI.
+With a keen interest in data analysis and visualization, Pawan focuses on transforming raw data into meaningful insights that support business decision-making.
+The project reflects skills in data cleaning, modeling, DAX calculations, and dashboard design.
+Pawan’s objective is to use analytical thinking and visualization tools like Power BI to present complex information in a simple and interactive way, helping organizations improve their sales strategies and performance.

+© 2025 Pawan.
+All Rights Reserved.
+This project and its contents are the intellectual property of the author.
+No part of this work may be reproduced, distributed, or used without prior permission.**